["trends"]

 Top view of sliced figs ready for dehydration to make sustainable cocktails

 Dehydration breathes new life into leftover ingredients.
 Instead of tossing out citrus peels, apple cores, or leftover herbs, dehydrate them and create beautiful and flavourful garnishes.
-Dehydrated orange peels add a zesty touch to an Old Fashioned, while dehydrated fig slices can add a sweet and crunchy element to a Mediterranean-inspired cocktail.
+Dehydrated orange peels add a zesty touch to a Sazerac, while dehydrated fig slices can add a sweet and crunchy element to a Mediterranean-inspired cocktail.

 8. Fermentation